Objects, Paintings, Sculptures 2

 Image courtesy of Ateneo Art Awards

-Pardo de Leon graduated with a degree in Painting from the UP College of Fine Arts in 1987.
+Pardo de León graduated with a degree in Painting from the UP College of Fine Arts in 1987.
 She was a recipient of the CCP Thirteen Artists Award in 1988.
 She also received a studio residency grant from the Italian-Swedish Cultural Foundation in Venice, Italy in 1999, which was awarded the best show of the year by the state council.
-De Leon has had numerous solo and group exhibitions at various galleries and museums including the Cultural Center of the Philippines, Finale Art File, MO_Space, Blanc Gallery, Manila Contemporary, Valentine Willie Fine Art, and the Institute of Contemporary Art – La Salle College of the Arts.
+De León has had numerous solo and group exhibitions at various galleries and museums including the Cultural Center of the Philippines, Finale Art File, MO_Space, Blanc Gallery, Manila Contemporary, Valentine Willie Fine Art, and the Institute of Contemporary Art – La Salle College of the Arts in Singapore.
 She currently lives and works in Baguio City.

 Pardo de León